Skip to Main Content

 Cinder St John's Wood

 Cinder St John's Wood occupies a quiet stretch of NW8's village high street, positioning itself within a neighbourhood that has long sat at a remove from central London's more conspicuous dining circuit.
-The address places it among a peer set of residential-quarter restaurants where the meal tends to be unhurried and the room rewards returning guests over first-time spectacle-seekers.
+The address places it among a comparable set of residential-quarter restaurants where the meal tends to be unhurried and the room rewards returning guests over first-time spectacle-seekers.

 Cinder St John's Wood restaurant in London, United Kingdom